youyanggu/covid19_projections/about.md

 [Back to Top](#top)

-### Italy

-On April 11, 2020, IHME was projecting 19,691 - 21,377 deaths for Italy.
-However, Italy was already at over 19,000 deaths at the time and they have been reporting 500+ deaths for the past 3 weeks.
-The IHME confidence interval is unrealistic.
-See our Tweet [here](https://twitter.com/youyanggu/status/1249243436881829888) for a graphical explanation.
-[Click here](#model-comparison-with-ihme) for our most recent estimates for Italy.

-*April 18 Update:* Italy has reported 23,227 deaths, already 2,000 more deaths than IHME's upper range for August.

 ### New York

+{% include iframe_ny_comparison.html %}

 New York reached its peak of 800 deaths on April 9-10.
 As of April 11, the IHME model was projecting 42-196 deaths for NY on April 24, 14 days after the peak.
 That is a decrease of 90% from the peak.
 However, 15 days after Italy reached its peak deaths at 917, they still reported 619 deaths.
 So assuming that New York deaths will drop 90% in 15 days when Italy dropped only 30% was an extremely optimistic viewpoint.
 As of April 11, we forecasted that NY will report 206 - 514 deaths on April 24.

 On April 11, IHME also was projecting 13,463 (9,382 - 24,236) total deaths for New York.
 Due to the reason above, we believe this is an underestimate.
 [Click here](#model-comparison-with-ihme) for our most recent estimates for New York.

 *April 18 Update:* New York has reported 17,671 deaths, already 4,000 more deaths than IHME's projection for August.

+### Italy

+On April 11, 2020, IHME was projecting 19,691 - 21,377 deaths for Italy.
+However, Italy was already at over 19,000 deaths at the time and they have been reporting 500+ deaths for the past 3 weeks.
+The IHME confidence interval is unrealistic.
+See our Tweet [here](https://twitter.com/youyanggu/status/1249243436881829888) for a graphical explanation.
+[Click here](#model-comparison-with-ihme) for our most recent estimates for Italy.

+*April 18 Update:* Italy has reported 23,227 deaths, already 2,000 more deaths than IHME's upper range for August.

 ### US June-August